1. What is secondary (metastatic) breast cancer?

 It’s natural to worry about breast cancer spreading to other parts of the body.

-While it’s important to get any new and persistent symptoms checked, remember that aches and pains in the bones can be due to ageing, arthritis or side effects of treatment for primary breast cancer.
-Breathlessness and a cough can be symptoms of a cold or flu-type illness.
+While it’s important to get any new and persistent symptoms checked, aches and pains in the bones can be due to ageing, arthritis or side effects of treatment for breast cancer.
+Being out of breath and having a cough can be symptoms of a cold or flu-type illness.
 And many people experience tiredness and loss of appetite after cancer treatment.

-Whatever your worry or concern, our free Helpline is here to offer support and answer your questions.
-Call 0808 800 6000.
+Whatever your worry or concern, our free helpline is here to offer you support - please see below.